tahoma2d/tahoma2d_docs/source/rendering_the_animation.rst

 ''''''''''''''''''''''''''
 Two markers, **Playback Start Marker** and **Playback End Marker**, are available in the frame column of the Xsheet (and the frame row of the Timeline) to define the playback range.

-The user can manually set the playback markers to define the *starting* and *ending* frames to be considered when playing back the animation, or leave them unset, so OpenToonz automatically defines a playback range that includes all of the Xsheet/Timeline contents.
+The user can manually set the playback markers to define the *starting* and *ending* frames to be considered when playing back the animation, or leave them unset, so Tahoma automatically defines a playback range that includes all of the Xsheet/Timeline contents.

 .. note:: When the playback markers are activated, the frame range in the **Preview Settings...** dialog changes accordingly (see  :ref:`Using the Preview Window <using_the_preview_window>`  ).